GitCadet/gcwebapp-docker/README.md

-#  🐳 GitCadet: Dockerised Webpage
+#  🐳 GitCadet: Dockerised Website

-This repository contains a custom docker webapp, packaged and hosted using NGINX.
+This repository contains a custom docker website, packaged and hosted using NGINX.
 Below, you'll find a detailed breakdown of the steps to build, tag, version, and then push the Docker image to a Docker registry, as well as some instructions for running the container.
 Additionally, I share key things I learned during this process.

 ---

 ## Building the Docker Image
-In order to build GitCadet custom webpage, I first specified a Dockerfile that included:
+In order to build GitCadet custom website, I first specified a Dockerfile that included:
 - "`FROM nginx:latest`" - in order to set the base image.
 - "`ADD . /usr/share/nginx/html`" - in order to copy the files & directories from source to the destination filesystem of the image.
-This also ensures the custom webpage is served directly by NGINX.
+This also ensures the custom website is served directly by NGINX.

+(Used `nginx:latest` as the initial base image but for optimisation, I later switched to `nginx:1.27.3-alpine` to reduce image size.)

 With the Dockerfile ready, I built the Docker image using the following command:
 - "`docker build -t gitcadet-website:latest .`"